 “A girl is a gun.
 A woman is a bomb”: An essay on writing, madness, rage, and being female, from a relentlessly provocative and brilliant thinker.

 KATE ZAMBRENO is the author of the critical memoir Heroines, published by Semiotext(e) in November 2012.
 She is also the author of the novels Green Girl and O Fallen Angel.
-Her anti-memoir, Book of Mutter, will be published by Counterpath Press in March 2014.
+Her anti-memoir, Book of Mutter, will be published by Wesleyan University Press in 2015.